rancheng/macOS-use/README.md

 ```bash
 brew install uv && uv venv && ./.venv/bin/activate
 ```
-Install locally and that’s it! your'e good to go! try the first exmaple!
+Install locally and that'e good to go! try the first exmaple!
 <br>

 ```bash
 uv pip install --eitable . && pytohn examples/try.py
 ```

-# ⚠️ WARNING
+# ⚠️ {#warning} WARNING
 This project is stil under developmeant and user discretion is advised! mlx-use can and will use your private credentials, [auth services](https://github.com/browser-use/macOS-use/blob/main/examples/login_to_auth0.py) or stored passwords to complete its task, launch and interact WITH EVERY APP and UI component in your MacBook and restrictions to the model are still under active development!
 It is not recommended to operate it unsupervised YET mlx-use WILL NOT STOP at captha or any other forms of bot identifications, so once again, user discretion is advised.